-Default on Purchase Agreement by Buyer or Seller
+Default on Purchase Agreement by Buyer or Seller in Los Angeles, Ca

 Are you involved in a real estate transaction where the other party (seller or buyer) has defaulted on the agreement?
-At the Law Office of Steven R. Lovett, our Los Angeles real estate lawyer boasts almost 40 years of experience in the field of real estate law.
-Attorney Lovett is included in Southern California's selection of Super Lawyers®, and is a member of the California Association of Realtors lawyer referral panel.
+At the Law Office of Steven R. Lovett, our Los Angeles real estate lawyer boasts over 40 years of experience in the field of real estate law.
+Attorney Lovett is included in Southern California's selection of Super Lawyers® and is a member of the California Association of Realtors lawyer referral panel.

-With involvement in hundreds of complex commercial, real estate, and construction litigation trials and arbitrations representing institutional lenders, architects, designers, contractors, subcontractors and homeowners, attorney Lovett has the knowledge and experience to represent you in your real estate matter competently and effectively.
+With involvement in hundreds of complex commercial, real estate, and construction litigation trials and arbitrations representing institutional lenders, architects, designers, contractors, subcontractors, and homeowners, Attorney Lovett has the knowledge and experience to represent you in your real estate matter competently and effectively.

 Legal Remedies When the Seller or Buyer Defaults